Blog

 Where do you turn when hope seems lost?

 Several years ago, a friend of mine shared his thoughts on this topic.
 Jim was probably one of the happiest and kindest men I had ever met.
 His whole life had been dedicated to the cheerful service of others, and he was beloved by a great many as a result.
 Unfortunately, tragedy doesn’t seem to respect these kinds of distinctions, and struck Jim and his family rather abruptly and harshly.
-Several months before the exchange around which this article is based, Jim and his wife Helen had traveled to Europe for the … Read the rest
+Several months before the exchange around which this article is based, Jim and his wife Helen had traveled to Europe for the 60th anniversary of D-Day.
+While there, Jim started to experience pain in his leg that wouldn’t go away and didn’t seem correlated to what he had been doing (exercising for example).

 Snake Oil